seflerZ/oneink/README.md

 After installation, open OneNote.
 A **OneInk** tab appears in the ribbon with two buttons:

-- **Clear All Ink**: Removes all ink strokes from the current page
+- **Clear All Ink**: Removes ink strokes from the current page — if ink is selected (lasso selection), only selected ink is removed
-- **Delete by Color**: Opens a dialog listing detected ink colors; select one to delete all strokes of that color
+- **Delete by Color**: Opens a dialog listing detected ink colors on the page — if ink is selected (lasso selection), only selected ink colors are shown; select a color to delete matching strokes

 ## Project Structure